Y0Coss/docs-fork/pages/public_cloud/compute/setup_instance_reverse/guide.en-gb.md

 Log in to the [OVHcloud Control Panel](/links/manager), go to the `Network`{.action} section and click on `Public IP Addresses`{.action}.

 The drop-down menu underneath **My public IP addresses and associated services** allows you to filter your services according to category.
+You can also search for a specific IP in the search bar left of the drop-down menu.

 ![Reverse IP](images/filterippc.png){.thumbnail}